 It goes without saying that any time you find a lump on your dog, no matter the size, you should take them to the vet.

-Skin problems in dogs are unpleasant at best.
-Hopefully it’s something as simple as acne, but it’s possible that it’s slightly more serious.
+One thing for sure though, skin problems in dogs are unpleasant at best.
+Hopefully, it’s something as simple as acne, but it’s possible that it’s slightly more serious.
 Only a veterinarian can decide what’s a threat to your dog’s health and what’s relatively benign, but it’s also important to seek the proper treatment so your dog is as comfortable as possible.